Debo Adegbile

-Debo Patrick Adegbile (born December 1966) is an American lawyer in private practice who also serves as a Commissioner for the United States Civil Rights Commission.
+Debo Patrick Adegbile (born December 1966) is an American lawyer in private practice and a former Commissioner for the United States Civil Rights Commission.
 He was previously nominated to serve as the United States Assistant Attorney General for the United States Department of Justice Civil Rights Division.
 The Senate ultimately failed to confirm his nomination.
 The Fraternal Order of Police objected vehemently to a brief he filed arguing that there was racial discrimination in jury selection for the trial of Mumia Abu-Jamal, who was convicted of the murder of a law enforcement officer.

 Adegbile also worked for the NAACP Legal Defense and Educational Fund and as a senior counsel on the staff of the United States Senate Committee on the Judiciary.

 On December 15, 2016, the White House appointed Adegbile to the United States Commission on Civil Rights.
 This position does not require senate confirmation.

 Early life and education

 Born Adebowale Patrick Akande Adegbile in New York City, Adegbile is the son of a Nigerian father and an Irish immigrant mother.
 He was raised by his single mother.
 He also was a child actor on the children's TV show Sesame Street during the 1970s, playing the character Debo and performing in episodes for nine years.

 Adegbile studied at Lehman College in 1986 and 1987 and earned a bachelor's degree in 1991 from Connecticut College.
 He then earned a J.D. degree from New York University School of Law in 1994.